craftcms/cms/docs/checkboxes-fields.md

 # Checkboxes Fields

-{intro} Checkboxes fields give you a group of checkboxes.
+Checkboxes fields give you a group of checkboxes.

 ## Settings